tariqsheikhsw/Advanced-Networking-on-AWS/Q&A.md

 - Transit Gateway Connect is a powerful feature for organizations looking to integrate their on-premises SD-WAN solutions with AWS
 - CloudWAN
 - Use Cases: Use Transit Gateway Connect if your primary goal is to extend SD-WAN capabilities into AWS.
 Choose CloudWAN if you need a unified management solution for a diverse and complex network spanning multiple environments.
+- AWS Transit Gateway is a regional resource.
+- Peer 2 transit gateways in 2 VPCs (Peer Connection)

 # Multicast Routing & Network ACL (NACL)